 How do I Buy Without a Large Cash Down Payment?

 Syndications are the name of the game in apartment investing.
 While it does take some cash to do the due diligence on an apartment project (appraisal, attorney fees, inspection, etc), this is often reimbursed from the capital raised from investors.
-This means that “nothing down” investing is very doable with apartments.
+This means that little or “nothing down” investing is very doable with apartments.

 Seller financing is the way to go with smaller buildings (5 to 50 units) because FNMA won’t finance them and commercial banks don’t want to bother with small loans.
 This forces seller to consider carrying back financing to get their properties sold.
 With a small down payment and reasonable interest rate, you can negotiate seller financing with “mom and pop” operators looking to retire.
 It’s also smart to have a trusted advisor or mentor along the way to help you handle the various issues associated with apartment investing!